 Although I know that for many men and women of 30 the 2nd stop to use the other turn-off condom and I would recommend them to Bocage, with its "acid mood" ...
 Well, the fact is that contraceptidos not protect for nothing but the infection HIV to "only" mai a person, and I know that there KY and other lubricants, it costs me a lot (and I see the charts) believe that the current generation can succumb to the virus, leaving not only Brazil, but, on a global scale, all pessos living with HIV or AIDS, while mmencionar that would lead to a generation technique and logistically impractical and I wonder if I'm delirious for taking something they put in the water tank in the building I live.

-LJ Ralph, as McCoy, K Shiu et al. Use of hormonal contraceptives and women the risk of HIV acquisition: A Meta-Analysis of observational studies.
-The Lancet Infectious Diseases3099 (14): 71052-71057.
-8 January 2015.
+LJ Ralph, so McCoy, K Shiu, et al. Use of hormonal contraceptive and women's risk of HIV acquisition: A Meta-Analysis of observational studies.
+The Lancet of infectious diseases 3099 (14): 71052-71057.
+January 8 of 2015.

-CJ Colvin and B Harrison CJ.
-To broaden the debate on HIV and hormonal contraception (Review).
-The Lancet Infectious Diseases3099 (14): 71076.
-8 January 2015.
+CJ Colvin and B Harrison.
+To broaden the debate on HIV and hormonal contraception (Commentary).
+The Lancet of infectious diseases 3099 (14): 71076.
+January 8 of 2015.

-Study supports link between injectable hormonal contraceptives and HIV risk.Lancet.
+Study supports link between injectable hormonal contraceptives and HIV risk.
+The Lancet.
 Media advisory.
-8 January 2014.
+January 8 of 2014.

 S Yang.
-Birth Control Shot Study links to moderately increased risk of HIV infection.
+Study Links Birth Control Shot for moderately increased risk of HIV infection.
 UC Berkeley News Center.
-8 January 2014.
+January 8 of 2014.